-Our first mistake was not doing enough research: we had heard about the tanneries from both a friend and from every tourist map in Marrakech–but independent research would have prepared us much better for what was to come.
+Our first mistake was not doing enough research: we had heard about the tanneries in Marrakech from both a friend and from every tourist map in the city–but independent research would have prepared us much better for what was to come.

 “No guide!
 No money!” they shouted at us.

 “Wrong way!
 I take you!” they called every time we hesitated ever-so-slightly over a turn.

 We started to feel lost: our phone (that we kept trying to avoid looking at) said we were headed the right way, but could this be it?
 It seemed right, but this was not a tourist area.
 There were no other obvious tourists in sight.

 As it turns out, we wouldn’t spot another tourist until well after our tannery visit was over.

 Increasingly uneasy, we shook off four more “not-a-guides”, and unhappily tolerated one who insisted on walking beside us… until he wanted us to turn down a side street.
 “Wrong way!” he called as we continued on, (correctly) trusting Google.
 He persisted: “They’re closed!
 I take you!” before eventually melting away.

 We were relieved to be free of him, but we were now unescorted marks: enter Orange-Hands-Guy from the left.